Integrate with Canonical Observability Stack¶

 juju offer cos.prometheus:receive-remote-write prometheus-receive-remote-write

-After making the offers in your cos model, use juju consume to consume the offers
+After that, use juju consume to consume the offers in your slurm model:

 juju switch charmed-hpc-controller:slurm